-Programming A Rolling Code System
+Programming A Rolling Code

-At the garage door opener motor (in the garage), locate the "Learn" or "Training" button.

-This can usually be found where the hanging antenna wire is attached to the garage door opener motor.
-It is NOT the button normally used to open and close the door.
+For programming garage door openers that were manufactured after 1995.
+These garage door openers can be identified by the "LEARN" or "TRAIN" button located where the hanging antenna is attached to the garage door opener.
+It is NOT the button that is normally used to open and close the door.
+The name and color of the button may vary by manufacturer.